digital-asset/docs.daml.com/docs/2.10.0/docs/query/pqs-user-guide.rst

 All spans are enriched with contextual information through OpenTelemetry's attributes and events where appropriate.
 It is advisable to get to know this contextual data.
 Due to the technical nature of asynchronous and parallel execution, PQS heavily employs `span links <https://opentelemetry.io/docs/specs/otel/overview/#links-between-spans>`__ to highlight causal relationships between independent traces.
 Modern trace visualisation tools leverage this information to provide a usable representation and navigation through the involved traces.

-Below is an example of causal trace data that spans receipt of a transaction from the Ledger API all the way to it becoming visible by PQS's `Read API <#read-api>`__ in Postgres.
+Below is an example of causal trace data that spans from the receipt of a transaction from the Ledger API to it becoming visible by PQS's `Read API <#read-api>`__ in Postgres.

 .. raw:: html